BrownCSCI1230/docs/2022/syllabus.md

 * TA mailing list: cs1230tas@cs.brown.edu
 * Ed discussion board: https://edstem.org/us/courses/12828

+## Public Health

+Unless otherwise announced, masks are required in lecture, labs, TA hours, and the professor's office hours.

+Feeling sick?
+Please do not come to lecture or use public computer labs.
+Ask a friend to fill you in on details from class, and review the lecture slides + recording online.
+We would like to keep everyone in good health.

+## Registration

 For those confused by the different choices for this course on C@B, we've put together this handy guide:

-* CSCI 1230 S01: The main section of the course.
+**CSCI 1230 S01:** The main section of the course.
 You should sign up for this, unless any of the below circumstances apply to you.

-* CSCI 1230 S02: This section is for students who really want to take the course but have an unavoidable time conflict with another course; since this section is marked as "ONLINE" on C@B, it will not trigger a schedule conflict with any other course.
+**CSCI 1230 S02:** This section is for students who really want to take the course but have an unavoidable time conflict with another course; since this section is marked as "ONLINE" on C@B, it will not trigger a schedule conflict with any other course.
 If you need to enroll in this section, you are still welcome (and encouraged!) to come to lecture, conflicts permitting.
 At minimum, you should watch the lecture recordings soon after they are posted.

-* CSCI 2230: This course is for graduate students who wish to earn 2000-level credit.
+**CSCI 2230:** This course is for graduate students who wish to earn 2000-level credit.
 Graduate students enrolled in this course attend the same lectures and complete the same assignments as students in CSCI 1230; however, they will be expected to implement some extra features for each assignment.
 Undergraduates cannot enroll in this course.

-* CSCI 1234: This half-credit course (to be taken in addition to CSCI 1230 S01 or CSCI 1230 S02) is for undergraduates who wish to challenge themselves to complete the same extra requirements as grad students taking CSCI 2230.
-Students who wish to use CSCI 1230 as their capstone are required to take this extra half-credit course.
+**CSCI 1234:** This half-credit course (to be taken in addition to CSCI 1230 S01 or CSCI 1230 S02) is for undergraduates who wish to challenge themselves to complete the same extra requirements as grad students taking CSCI 2230.
+CSCI 1234 can be taken for a letter grade or S/NC, regardless of the grading option chosen for CSCI 1230.
+Students who wish to use CSCI 1230 as their capstone are required to take this extra half-credit course for a letter grade.

-For more information about CSCI 2230 or CSCI 1234, see the [CSCI 2230 and CSCI 1234 Missive](#csci-2230-and-csci-1234-missive).

 ## Prerequisites